RyanTheAllmighty/Minecraft-Tools/README.md

 #### SENTRY_DSN
 This is the DSN url for the Sentry server to send all errors to.

+#### RETHINKDB_HOST
+This is the host that the RethinkDB instance is listening on.

+#### RETHINKDB_PORT
+This is the port that the RethinkDB instance is listening on.

+#### RETHINKDB_DB
+This is the database name to use for all data used by this application in RethinkDB.

 ### Sending Requests
 This tool can currently do 2 things.
 Get details about a Minecraft server and send off votes to a Votifier enabled server.
 For details on each see below.